lextm/blog/_posts/2013/2013-8-31-how-to-migrate-from-blogger-to-wordpress-on-windows-azure.md

 ---
+description: This post talks about how I migrated from Blogger to WordPress on Windows Azure.
+excerpt_separator: <!--more-->
 layout: post
-title: "How to Migrate from Blogger to WordPress on Windows Azure"
-description: "This post talks about how I migrated from Blogger to WordPress on Windows Azure."
-tags: Azure
 permalink: /how-to-migrate-from-blogger-to-wordpress-on-windows-azure-bcd9322df84a
-excerpt_separator: <!--more-->
+tags: azure
+title: How to Migrate from Blogger to WordPress on Windows Azure
 ---
 I used to use a Chinese blogging service called CSDN.
 As it is a closed system which has no open API I experienced difficulties migrating my posts from it to Blogger.